dhiegov/cell-loading/README.md

 - Explain the problem this program solves
 - Write a tutorial with pictures for how to set it up
+- Use the number of storage tanks to calculate the threshold at which there is space for a new fuel cell worth of steam
+- Use the number of reactors to calculate how much steam the loading of one cell in each would generate
 - Maybe make a demo in a gif or a short video